 And, the moment you’ve all been waiting for – Recipes!

 Because not all of the recipes are mine, I will link you back to the original recipe source.
 Some of them weren’t intended to be freezer meals, so I will note any adjustments I made to make them freezer-friendly here.

-Cilantro Lime Chicken with Corn & Black Beans
+🌽 Cilantro Lime Chicken with Corn and Black Beans

-Alterations made to the recipe: We used half of the recommended amount of cilantro since my husband isn’t a huge fan of cilantro.
+Alterations made to the recipe: We used half of the recommended amount of cilantro since my husband isn’t a huge fan of it.

 Alterations made to the recipe: No alterations.
 Just tossed the ingredients in a freezer bag and hoped for the best!